Tinkerforge/doc/en/source/Hardware/Bricks/Servo_Brick.rst

 .. warning::
  If you use the same power supply for your ESC and the Servo Brick, additionally you have to remove the black (GND) wire too.
-If you don't remove it, motor current can flow through the servo brick and can destroy current measurement circuit.
+If you don't remove it, the motor current can flow through the Servo Brick and can destroy the current measurement circuit.